 |Peppercorn encrusted.
 Wrapping for Storage for an Hour.|

 Add the prepared beef tenderloin and roast for about 40-55 minutes until a thermometer inserted into the thickest part of the beef reads 120F (rare) -130F (medium rare) degrees.
 Remember that thinner parts of tenderloin will be slightly more done, for those guests who prefer it.

 If not using a rotisserie, turn the meat halfway thru cooking.
 While the meat roasts, prepare the horseradish cream sauce below.
 When the meat reaches the desired temperature, remove it and let it rest on a cutting board for 20-30 minutes before removing the spit or carving.
+Remember, temperature will continue to rise by five degrees it rests.
 A very sharp knife or an electric knife is preferred for carving into thin slices, about 1/4 inch thick.
 Lay the sliced meat out onto a platter with the sauce for guests to spoon over each serving.

 |Roasted and Ready to Carve|

 Mix together the following ingredients and let sit at room temperature until the meat is ready to serve.